Skip to Main Content

 Singapore's French Contemporary Tier: Where Saint Pierre Sits

 Singapore's two-star French contemporary category is not crowded, but it is credentialed.
-Odette occupies the leading of that tier with three Michelin stars and a consistent 50 Best presence.
+Odette occupies the finest of that tier with three Michelin stars and a consistent 50 Best presence.
 Saint Pierre operates in the two-star band alongside a small number of peers, competing less with casual European restaurants and more with places like Jag and Roia, which occupy adjacent positions in the city's fine dining hierarchy.
 Whitegrass and Béni represent the European fine dining category at a slightly different price and format point.

 Within the $$$$ tier, the competitive set also includes non-French venues: Zén at European contemporary, Born at creative cuisine, and the broader roster of hotel fine dining rooms that Singapore's convention-and-finance economy sustains.
 Saint Pierre's differentiation within that set comes from the Les Grandes Tables du Monde membership, which is a peer-voted network of independent restaurants rather than a critic-awarded accolade, and from the OAD Asia ranking trajectory, which reflects sourced reviewer opinion rather than a single guide's methodology.

-For those cross-referencing Saint Pierre against the broader French contemporary category in Europe, L'Atelier Robuchon in Geneva and Bagatelle in Trier offer reference points for how the format translates across markets.
+L'Atelier Robuchon in Geneva and Bagatelle in Trier offer reference points for how the format translates across markets.

 Planning the Visit